 management compensation committee charter

-- To discharge the responsibilities of the Board of Directors of the Corporation (the "Board of Directors") relating to compensation of the Corporation's executives;
+- To discharge responsibilities as delegated by the Board of Directors of the Corporation (the “Board of Directors”) relating to compensation of the Corporation’s executives;

-- To assist the Board of Directors in establishing the appropriate incentive compensation and equity-based plans and to administer such plans;
+- To assist the Board of Directors in establishing incentive compensation and equity-based plans and to administer such plans; and

 - To perform such other duties and responsibilities enumerated in and consistent with this Charter.

 The Committee shall comprise not fewer than two members of the Board of Directors, as shall be determined from time to time by the Board of Directors based on recommendations from the Board Nominating and Governance Committee, if any.

 The members of the Committee shall be appointed by the Board of Directors upon the recommendation of the Board Nominating and Governance Committee.

 The entire Committee or any individual Committee member may be removed from office with or without cause by the affirmative vote of a majority of the Board of Directors.
 Any Committee member may resign effective upon giving oral or written notice to the Chairman of the Board of Directors, the Corporate Secretary or the Board of Directors (unless the notice specifies a later time for the effectiveness of such resignation).
 If the resignation of a Committee member is effective at a future time, the Board of Directors may elect a successor to take office when the resignation becomes effective.

 A chairperson of the Committee (the “Chairperson”) may be designated by the Board of Directors based upon recommendations by the Board Nominating and Governance Committee, if any.
 In the absence of such designation, the members of the Committee may designate the Chairperson by majority vote of the full Committee membership.
 The Chairperson shall determine the agenda and shall have unlimited access to management and information.
 The Chairperson shall establish such other rules as may from time to time be necessary and proper for the conduct of the business of the Committee.